athanhcong/athanhcong.github.com/_posts/2013-05-18-ios-navigation.md

 ---
 _To use Tab Bar or to use Sidebar, that is the question?_

-Tab Bar navigation is a standard navigation in iOS, which can be found in Twitter app or Instagram app.
+These 2 types of navigations are very common in iOS: Tab Bar navigation is a standard navigation in iOS, which can be found in Twitter app or Instagram app.
 While Sidebar navigation is a newer trend, you can find in popular app like Facebook or Path.

 ![](/images/2013/instagram-tabbar.png)
 ![](/images/2013/facebook-sidebar.png)

-It's interesting that 4 apps above (Twitter, Instagram, Facebook, Path)are all social apps, but they have different ways to present available functions in the app.
-How did each app choose their UI?
-If you are building your new iOS app, which kind of navigation will you use?
+It's interesting that 4 apps above (Twitter, Instagram, Facebook, Path) are all social apps, but they have different ways to present themselves. _How did each app choose their UI?
+If you are building your new iOS app, which kind of navigation will you use?_

 Let's consider some of the differences between these 2 UI patterns: